zpainter/iassist/content/blog/iassist-fellows-2023-bridging-perspectives-building-connections.md

 ### What was your favorite thing about Philadelphia?

-***Olakine***: I totally love this city because of its historic nature.
+***Olanike***: I totally love this city because of its historic nature.
 I loved the visit to the Liberty Bell, which was located very close to the conference venue.
 The visit to the Philadelphia Museum of Art was indeed very inspiring for me.

 ***Zuzana***: I loved that this location offered many opportunities to visit other institutions and libraries and connect with professionals there.
 Besides the tour of the beautiful Charles Library at Temple University, I was also lucky to visit the Van Pelt Library at the University of Pennsylvania and meet with Heather Hughes, a fellow Middle Eastern studies librarian.